wangix3/rayhou0710.github.io/_pages/about.md

 My research interests lie at the intersection of traditional infrastructures (e.g. highway bridges) and cutting-edge electrical & computer engineering technologies (e.g. computer vision).
 One of my recent research projects is to build a cyber-physical system (CPS) integrating wireless structural health monitoring (SHM) systems deployed in highway bridges with intelliegnt transportation systems (ITS) and cloud computing platforms aiming to make the infrastructure & transportation systems smarter and robuster.

-I will intern at the Materials Research Department at [Toyota Research Institute (TRI)](http://www.tri.global/), Ann Arbor, MI starting from September, 2017 to work on a material informatics project.
-Deep learning and text mining techniques will be applied to discover potential materials for new types of Lithium-ion batteries.
+I also intern at [Toyota Research Institute (TRI)](http://www.tri.global/), Ann Arbor, MI this semester (from Sep.
+2017 to Dec.
+2017).
+Working in the Materials Research Department, my responsibilty is to fulfill the requirement of materials informatics research in Toyota Research Institute of North America.
+Machine learning techniques are applied to analyze problems in materials science.
+Typical duties include: text mining data from literatures and patents; clarify the connection between different objects; statistically analyze the property-structure-process relation, etc.

 Goals for Near Future
 ======
-While doubt about the pure value behind the Ph.D. degree everyday, I am trying hard to graduate in less than two years.
+1) Seeking for an internship opportunity related to software engineering or data analysis (machine learning) for Summer 2018.

-Seeking for an internship opportunity related to software engineering, data analysis or machine learning for Summer 2018.
-I am a technology fan so would like to work on interesting product development for the first a few years of my career.
+2) Obtain Ph.D. degree in two years and find a industry job related to tech product development which is not just fancy but can truly influence people's daily life.

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.